Namibia is often called a land of contrasts and it's…

 While there are excellent places in the wild to look for animals, you can see many of Canada’s native species at Parc Omega.
 It’s a drive-through safari park located in Montebello, Quebec, about a 1-hour drive from Ottawa, or 1.5 hours from Montreal.

-Essentially, it’s like a big zoo, one where wild animals roam free in natural habitats within the 2200 acre park.
+Essentially, it’s like a big zoo, but one where wild animals roam free in natural habitats within the 2200 acre park.

 Halt, who goes there?
 This elk held my car hostage for a few minutes.
 The elk is the second largest of the deer family, and most of the time, hangs out in single sex herds.
 As you can see, the male elk has a short dark mane.
 During the fall mating season, the males can get quite aggressive and dangerous.
 This fellow was just looking for a snack.